Entergalactic (TV special): Animation, design, and influences

-The animation was handled by DNEG Animation in London, which also co-produced the special.
+The animation was handled and drawn by DNEG Animation in London, which also co-produced the special.
 A 3D map of New York was downloaded and rebuilt in the pipeline.
 Influences for the film's design were I Lost My Body (2019) and When Harry Met Sally...
 (1989).

 Music

 Kid Cudi's eighth solo album Entergalactic doubles as a soundtrack for the TV special.
 The album consists of original songs performed by Cudi, of which the TV special is based on.
+The special has two soundtracks: a film score and Kid Cudi’s eighth studio album.

 Additionally, a film score composed entirely by American record producers Dot da Genius and Plain Pat, was released on October 14, 2022, by Netflix Music, LLC.

-Other songs featured in the TV special include “By Design” by Kid Cudi featuring André 3000, “Inside My Love” by Minnie Riperton, “In My Bed (So So Def Mix)” by Dru Hill and “Feudal Castle” by Derek Fiechter and Brandon Fiechter.
+Other songs featured in the TV special include "By Design" by Kid Cudi featuring André 3000, "Inside My Love" by Minnie Riperton, "In My Bed (So So Def Mix)" by Dru Hill and "Feudal Castle" by Derek Fiechter and Brandon Fiechter.